-Solution: Do not specify the atime option if your business is insensitive to the access time.
+Solution: Do not specify the atime option if your business is insensitive to the file access time.

-If the preceding performance issues are excluded, the cause of this issue may be that concurrent migration or replication is not enabled.
-You can use the following open-source tools to migrate or replicate files.
+Troubleshoot the performance issue based on the preceding list of causes.
+If the issue persists, the probable cause is that concurrent migration or replication is disabled.
+You can use the following open source tools to migrate or replicate files.

-An error message "Permission denied" returned while you access the SMB file system
+Why is the error message "Permission denied" returned when you access the SMB file system?

-Cause: The administrator of the Linux ECS instance specifies an invalid value for the uid, gid, file_mode, or dir_mode parameter when mounting the file system.
+Cause: An invalid value is specified for the uid, gid, file_mode, or dir_mode option when you mount the file system.

-Solution: Check whether the value specified for each mount option is valid, such as uid, gid, file_mode, and dir_mode.
-For more information, see Access an SMB file system from a Linux ECS instance.
+Solution: Check whether the values that are specified for the uid, gid, file_mode, and dir_mode options are valid.
+For more information, see Mount an SMB file system on a Linux ECS instance.

-However, you can change a file name to another name with different letters, and then change the file name back to the original name but with different capitalization rules.
+However, you can change a file name to another name with different letters, and then change the file name back to the original name in different letter case.

-Failed to change the owner of a file and access mode of a file or directory
+Why am I unable to change the owner of a file and access mode of a file or directory?

 You can specify the owner of a file and access mode of a file or directory in a file system only when you mount the file system.
-For more information, see Access an SMB file system from a Linux ECS instance.
+For more information, see Mount an SMB file system on a Linux ECS instance.

-Solution: Use SMB 2.0 to mount the file system on the Linux ECS instance.
+Solution: Set the vers option to 2.0 when you mount the file system on the Linux ECS instance.

 Apsara File Storage NAS does not support access control lists (ACLs).
-If you need to use ACLs, contact Alibaba Cloud Technical Support.
+If you need to use ACLs, submit a ticket.

 ... [<ffffffffc03c9bc1>] cifs_oplock_break+0x1f1/0x270 [cifs] [<ffffffff810a881a>] process_one_work+0x17a/0x440 [<ffffffff810a8d74>] rescuer_thread+0x294/0x3c0 ...

-- Remount the file system with the cache parameter set to none.
+- Remount the file system and set the cache option to none.
 However, this may affect the performance of the file system.